hafizk9990/movies/README.md

 * The movies are added by the admins (ONLY), and you, as a user, can search those movies and leave your thoughts about them after signing in
 * If you want to leave remarks about a movie but it has not been added yet, you can log a request with the admins to add that movie, so that you can rate and review it later
-* Moreover, you can also like or dislike other people's thoughts and comments on the movie and, therefore, express yourself more openly
+* You can also like or dislike other people's thoughts and comments on the movie and, therefore, express yourself more openly.
+However, there is no way you can directly reply to somebody's thoughts

 ### Timeline
-It took me over two months to learn the components of the MERN stack (MongoDB, ExpressJS, NodeJS, Handlebars) individually.
-Afterwards, it took me over a month to implement this project from scratch with 6-8 hours of work everyday.
-The project was implemented in the summer break, 2021, as a rising finaly-year computer science student at Lahore University of Management Sciences (LUMS)
+This is the biggest and the most extensive end-to-end full-stack project that I have ever managed single-handedly

-Remember, I did not create the GUI.
-On the front-end, a bootstrap template, FlixGo Movies, has been used.
-Modifications and customization were made to this template to ensure that it could be used properly to meet the requirements of the project and its use cases
+It took me over five months to learn the components of the MERN stack (JavaScript, MongoDB, ExpressJS, ReactJS, NodeJS & Handlebars) individually, one after another.
+Afterwards, it took me around two months to implement this project from scratch with 6-8 hours of work everyday.
+The project was implemented in the summer break, 2021, when I was a rising finaly-year computer science & software engineering student at Lahore University of Management Sciences (LUMS)

 ### How to Run the Project Locally?
 You can download all the source code from here.
-It can be run locally on the port 64, 000 by running the following command:
+Also, the entire DB has also been exported as placed here for the public.
+The project can be run locally on the port 64, 000 by running the following command:
 ``` bash
   nodejs app.js
 ```